mar10/wsgidav/doc/sphinx/user_guide_cli.rst

 .. warning::
 	By default, WsgiDAV will publish the folder for anonymous access.
-	Read below how to set up authentication to prevent this.
+	Read :doc:`user_guide_configure` how to set up authentication to prevent this.

 CLI Options